cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/data-loss-prevention/predefined-profiles.md

 ## National identifiers

 - Detections are validated algorithmically when possible.
 Some detections such as United States SSNs do not adhere to algorithmic validation.
 - Commonly used separators are required to match the detection entry.
-For example, `000-00-0000` matches a United States SSN but `000000000` is not.
+For example, `000-00-0000` matches a United States SSN but `000000000` does not.

 {{<table-wrap>}}
 | Detection entry | Regex |